Intuitive Shape Editing in Latent Space

 \subsection{Decoder}

-We now describe the decoding process $f_{d}(f_{eH}(S), f_{eS}(S), p_{xyz})$.
+We now describe the decoding process $g(f_{H}(S), f_{S}(S), p_{xyz})$.
 The latent code, consisting of the encoded style and handles, is concatenated to a 3D point $p_{xyz}$.
 We then apply a MLP to predict the distance value $p_d$.
-The latent code produced by the residual encoder $f_{eR}(S_u)$ is not used for the decoder.
+The latent code produced by the residual encoder $f_{R}(S_u)$ is not used for the decoder.
 Now we define a reconstruction loss that measures the L2-difference between input distance and predicted signed distance for each point.
 To increase the quality of the learned SDF near the surface, we use another improvement inspired by Park \etal \cite{park2019deepsdf} to make the SDF sharper at the contour of the shape.
-We decode an additional set of surface points that are Gaussian samples $S_g$ around the surface of the shape.
+We decode an additional set of Gaussian samples $S_g$ around the surface of the shape.
 This increases quality where it is most visible.
 Hence, we obtain a reconstruction loss that is composed of two parts (uniform and close-to-surface points) where the average weight over all samples sums up to one:

-\paragraph{Enforcing independence of style and handles} To guarantee that our editing process works as intended, we want the style and the handles to be independent of each other: Any combination of style and handles must still be meaningful, and an occurring change in style should not apply change to the handle positions and vice-versa.
-Again, as with $L_{lip}$, we define the loss term batch-wise by splicing each element in the batch $i$ with the next element $i+1$:
+\paragraph*{Enforcing independence of style and handles} To guarantee that our editing process works as intended, we want the style and the handles to be independent of each other: Any combination of style and handles must still be meaningful, and an occurring change in style should not apply change to the handle positions and vice-versa.
+Again, as with $L_{d}$, we define the loss term batch-wise by splicing each element in the batch $i$ with the next element $i+1$:

-where $f_{d'}$ means applying $f_{d}$ on a set of points while $f_{d'}$ also provides $xyz$ coordinates of each point as output to ease notation (instead of concatenating the sample $xyz$ with the computed distance).
+where $g'$ means applying $g$ on a set of points while $g'$ also provides $xyz$ coordinates of each point as output to ease notation (instead of concatenating the sample $xyz$ with the computed distance).
 For encoding a shape, adapting its handle (style) vector, and then de- and re-encoding the shape again should not cause any changes in the style (handles).
-For the complete loss function, we have the term that we train the network end-to-end with after having already trained and fixated the handle encoder $f_{eH}$:
+For the complete loss function, we now obtain: